cristhian-zaragoza/cristhian-zaragoza/README.md

 I consider myself a beginner, but I love learning every day and receiving advice from more experienced people.

 📚 My passions include writing, manga, and gaining knowledge in many areas.

-🌱 Currently, I'm preparing for studies in the health field and improving my skills step by step.

 ✨ I believe anyone can learn, and I enjoy growing with the support and guidance of others.